-To further support the growth in interest and practice of Citizens Observatories, WeObserve launched its first MOOC, “Citizen Science Projects: How to Make a Difference“, in November 2019.
-The course is currently being updated to include the latest developments and tools in the project and it will run again in autumn 2020.
+To further support the interest and practice of Citizens’ Observatories, WeObserve is running a second run of its online course, “Citizen Science Projects: How to Make a Difference”, with updated information and resources starting on 5th October 2020 for 4 weeks, with flexible hours of study (approx. 3 hours per week).
+To register for free, please visit the course page.
 Sign up for news and follow us on our social media channels @WeObserveEU for more information.

-On this 4-week online course, you will discover how to lead a citizen science project, including the best practices for community building, how to identify the most pressing questions for your community and tips on data collection and interpretation.
-We will also cover how to use your findings to educate others about environmental concerns and create positive change in your area.
-Watch the trailer here.
-If you would like to explore environmental issues, take action and become a changemaker, register for free here.
+If you are completely new to this online course, you will discover how to lead a citizen science project, including the best practices for community building, how to identify the most pressing questions for your community and tips on data collection and interpretation.
+We will also cover how to use your findings to educate others about environmental concerns and create positive change in your local area.